 Bonding uses a composite resin filling that is placed in the back and front of your teeth.
 The composite can be used to restore decayed teeth, make cosmetic improvements, change the color of your teeth or the reshape your teeth.

-Infection of the gums (also known as periodontal disease) can be a serious threat to your teeth and also to your overall health.
-Untreated gum disease has recently been recognized as a risk factor in heart disease as significant a risk factor as high cholesterol or smoking.
-Some of the warning signs of periodontal disease include bleeding gums, recession, loose teeth, bone loss and bad breath.
+Infection of the gums (also known as periodontal disease) can be a serious threat to oral health and also to your overall health.
+The inflammation and infection of untreated gum disease have been shown to be a significant risk factor in many systemic conditions such as diabetes, cancers, heart attack, and stroke.
+Some of the warning signs of periodontal disease include bleeding gums, receding gums, loose teeth, and bad breath.

 If your natural teeth have to be replaced with dental work, your options may include bridges; implants; and partial or full dentures.